remarkablegames/phaser-jsx/README.md

 ### JSX Pragma

-If you're not using `jsxImportSource`, you can set JSX pragma at the top of your file:
+If you're not using `jsxImportSource`, you can set a JSX pragma at the top of your file:

 ```jsx
 /** @jsx jsx */